History, Founder and Co-Founding Team Members

 January

-Proof-of-Concept grant received from Iceland’s Technology Development Fund.
-First prototypes created with the help of Matis laboratories.
+Proof-of-concept grant received from Iceland’s Technology Development Fund.
+First prototypes created with the help of Matis Laboratories.

 2009